Atalykis/First-React-Ts-Project/README.md

 npm install

-to install all dependencies, then
+in the /back and the /front to install all dependencies, then

 npm start